Denver Drug & Alcohol Rehab, Detox & Treatment Resources

 In 1999, 108 people in Denver died from an opioid-related overdose, but that number skyrocketed to 442 in 2016.
 In the first four months of 2017, police responded to 44 calls related to overdoses in Denver alone.
 While some of these opioids were illegal substances, prescription opioids like hydrocodone played a large role in the more recent overdose rates.
 Some patients become dependent on opioids after being prescribed pharmaceuticals by their doctors for legitimate medical concerns, such as chronic or severe pain.

 With the loss of so many lives due to overdose each year, it is becoming increasingly difficult to end the epidemic.
 The increase in opioid deaths clearly shows a need for accessible treatment for Colorado residents.
 As a large city, Denver has a lot to manage in terms of drug and substance abuse problems and associated crime.
-If you or someone you know needs help with opioid abuse, call a Denver drug rehab center or a Denver alcohol rehab center.
-There are also nationally recognized centers like The Recovery Village that can provide the guidance you need.

 Our Closest Facility: